GRAD > gisd

 Description:

 This is an introductory course on quantitative and qualitative research methods and program evaluation.
-A particular emphasis is placed on the concept of cultural diversity and its implications for design and methods choices as well as stakeholder participation in research and evaluation. ''Cultural diversity'' refers to differences among (groups of ) individuals with respect to ethnicity, race, age, gender, disability/health, socio-economic status, and other dimensions.
+A particular emphasis is placed on the concept of cultural diversity and its implications for design and methods choices as well as stakeholder participation in research and evaluation.
+"Cultural diversity" refers to differences among (groups of ) individuals with respect to ethnicity, race, age, gender, disability/health, socio-economic status, and other dimensions.
 The course is organized into five parts.
 Part 1 introduces students to the scientific method, the research process and he role of ethics in conduction human subjects research.
 Part 2 focuses on quantitative methods, including sample selection, survey development, and basic statistical methods used in hypothesis testing.
 Part 3 provides an overview of qualitative methods, including participant observation, interviews, focus groups, and case study.
 Part 4 focuses on methods for evaluation whether or to what extent programs achieve their stated goals.
 Finally, Part 5 examines the various methodologies ((quantitative, qualitative, evaluation) in terms of their strengths and weaknesses for researching diverse populations and researching comparatively (cross-culturally and cross-nationally).
 More Info

 Offered in:- TBA